numidium/dfu-mods/FlatReplacer/readme.txt

 WoodElf = 5
 Khajiit = 6
 Argonian/Imperial = 7 (Argonians have Imperial names in Daggerfall.)
-Monster1 = 8 (Monster names are used in quests where a non-humanoid creature needs to be slain, typically.)
-Monster2 = 9
-Monster3 = 10
+("Monster" names are excluded as they are not currently usable in a static NPC context.)

 TextureArchive - Integer - The index of the archive file of the original flat graphic which will be replaced.